BitR13x/DeconstruCT.F-writeups/EasyPeasy/README.md

 ...
 ```

-We can't take the first two address so the stack is not overflowed and don't segfault before printing the flag.
+We can't take the first two address to avoid stack alignment problems and don't segfault before printing the flag.

 **Step 6: Retrieve the Flag:**
 Once the exploit is crafted, run the binary with the exploit payload to gain `flag.txt`.